mrbob21/officer-slider-test/README.md

-# swiper-test
- Trying to create a responsive image slider with swiper.js
+Officer Slider Test for Folding for Good Website Trying to create a responsive image slider template